A robust, adaptive M-estimator for pointwise estimation in heteroscedastic regression: A D-adaptive and S-adaptive estimator

-\begin{remark} The rate $ \left(\ln (n)/n\right)^{\beta/(2\beta+1)} $ in the above corollary is admissible (cf. Definition \ref{def S-adaptive}) over isotropic Hölder spaces and is asymptotically optimal (see \citep{Brow_Low96} and \citep{Lepski90}) up to the logarithm $ \ln(n) $, which is the usual price for the adapativity (see Section~\ref{section discussion} for more details).
+This corollary can be deduced minimizing the term on the right-hand side of the last theorem with a standard bias/variance trade-off. \begin{remark} The rate $ (\ln(n)/n )^{\beta/(2\beta+1)} $ in the above corollary is admissible (cf.\ Definition~\ref{def S-adaptive}) over isotropic H\"{o}lder spaces and is asymptotically optimal (see \cite{Brow_Low96} and \cite{Lepski90}) up to the logarithm $ \ln(n) $, which is the usual price for the adapativity (see Section~\ref{section discussion} for more details).
 Moreover, the approach used to deduce the above corollary presumes uniform designs and homescedastic noises; however, more elaborate approaches, perhaps similar to the ones in \cite{Gaiffas07}, may lead to comparable results for degenerate designs. \end{remark}

-\subsection{A Fully Adaptive Estimator for Anisotropic, Locally Constant Functions}
+\subsection{A fully adaptive estimator for anisotropic, locally constant functions}

 In this part, we allow for anisotropic H\"older classes and bandwidths.
-In return, we restrict ourselves to locally constant functions, that is, $ m=0$ (and thus $|\cP|=1$) and $ \cF=[\text-M,M] $.
+In return, we restrict ourselves to locally constant functions, that is, $ m=0$ (and thus $|\cP|=1$) and $ \cF=[-M,M] $.
 Moreover, we restrict ourselves to uniform designs ($\mu(\cdot)\equiv1$) and homoscedastic ($ \sigma(\cdot)\equiv\sigma\geq0 $) and identically distributed noise ($ g_i(\cdot)\equiv g(\cdot) $ for all $ i=1,\dots,n $).
 For this setting, we introduce an S- and D-adaptive estimator of $f^*(x_0)$.
 The main properties of this estimator are given in Theorem~\ref{Th adaptive aniso}.\\

-We introduce an estimator for each bandwidth in the set $ \cH:=[h_-,h^+]^d $, where $h_-$ and $h^+$ are defined in the previous section.
+We introduce an estimator for each bandwidth in the set $ \cH :=[h_-,h^+]^d $, where $h_-$ and $h^+$ are defined in the previous section.
 For this, we define the variance term as

-and the oracle for a set of contrasts $ \Upsilon $ and a set of kernels $ \cK $ as
+and the oracle for a set of contrasts $ \Upsilon$ and a set of kernels $ \cK$ as

 Next, we introduce an estimator of the variance term as